valeriaopre/website2/content/equity/_index.md

 title: Here at a glance you can find a collection of my winning equity research pitches.
 ---

-I participated and won two equity research competition with McKinsey, the Company, if you are interested in some investment ideas take a look at our pitches!
+I participated and won two equity research competition with McKinsey, the Company; if you are interested in some investment ideas take a look at our pitches!